Washington Monument © Jeffrey

-In recognition of his leadership in the fight for American independence, George Washington earned the title 'Father of the Nation', and was the first president of the United States.
-The Washington Monument was built in memory of this great leader.
-As the tallest structure in the city, situated at the western end of the Mall, the gleaming white obelisk offers 360-degree panoramic vistas with some of the most familiar sights in the world in view, including the White House, US Capitol, Smithsonian museums and the Lincoln Memorial.
-Constructed out of loose granite blocks without the use of cement to hold them together, the monument is the tallest freestanding masonry structure in the world, a 555-foot (169m) marble obelisk that stood uncompleted for 37 years.
-A change in the colour of stone is visible about halfway up and marks the two building phases.
-In 1888 a steam elevator transported visitors to the top, a 20-minute ride that was restricted, for safety reasons, to men only.
-Women could walk up the 897 stairs.
-Today climbing the steps is prohibited, but a free 70-second elevator conveys visitors to the gallery that provides unparalleled views of Washington, DC and across the Potomac River.
+In recognition of his leadership in the fight for American independence, the Washington Monument was built to commemorate the first president of the United States, George Washington.
+The tallest structure in the city, the gleaming white obelisk offers 360-degree views of some of the most famous sights in the world, including the White House, the Capitol Building and the Lincoln Memorial.
+The monument, a 555-foot (169m) marble spire, stood uncompleted for 37 years and a change in the colour of stone halfway up marks the two building phases.
+Climbing its steps is prohibited but a free elevator conveys visitors to the gallery that provides unparalleled views of Washington DC and across the Potomac River.

 Transport: Smithsonian metro station

 Admission: Although admission is free, a ticket is required to enter the monument and ascend to the top.
-Advance ticket reservations are subject to a $1.50 fee per ticket and a handling charge of $0.50 per order.
+Advance ticket reservations are subject to a small fee per booking.